denisos/webpack-react-starter/README.md

 `npm run dev` will now run app on http://localhost:9000/ and auto open and it live reloads when make changes in the app!

+### generate sourcemaps for debugging
+the code running in the browser is the converted code which is not the same as the code I wrote, sourcemaps will map the converted code back to the original code so what I debug is what I wrote

+add `devtool: 'source-map'` option to webpack.config.dev.js and rerun the app with chrome debugger open

+### add support for proposed js features
+`npm i -D @babel/plugin-proposal-class-properties`   which adds support for proposed class changes

+change webpack.config.base.js as a plugin

+this is for example, we don't use classes for react, functional ftw...right? eh?